gm672/memoire/README.md

 `pip -r requirements.txt`

-Note that you can't intall some of pytorch dependenccies in a single requirements.txt (https://github.com/pyg-team/pytorch_geometric/issues/861).
+Note that you can't intall some of pytorch dependencies in a single requirements.txt (https://github.com/pyg-team/pytorch_geometric/issues/861).
 First install requirements.txt and then install the last dependencies manually

 `torch-spline-conv==1.2.1`<br/>
 `torch-cluster==1.5.9`<br/>